 800 amp hours at 48 volts – providing 38.4 kWh at 100% discharge – 16 batteries in total

-- It is likely that Trojan will be available and cost effective in your area as they are one of the biggest solar battery suppliers on earth.
-If you really want Surrette S530s but find out that you will have to pay much more for them compared to a Trojan or other brand L16, the non Surrette is the better choice.
+- Trojan will likely be available and cost-effective in your area as they are one of the biggest solar battery suppliers on earth.
+If you want Surrette S530s but find out that you will have to pay much more for them compared to a Trojan or other brand L16, the non-Surrette is the better choice.